petomalina/bluefire/README.md

 ## Features

-- **Write once, run twice** - Client and server can be written in the Bluefire, while keeping configurations for packets and routes same on both sides.
+- **Simple to use** - Both, client and server can be written in the Bluefire, while keeping configurations for packets and routes same on both sides.

-- **Take what you need** - Whether you need a simple application(or prototype), or you want framework to make application more structured and less error-prone, you will have that.
-These two approaches can be also mixed together (see [examples](https://github.com/Gelidus/bluefire-examples))
+- **Flexible** - Whether you need a simple application(or prototype), or you want framework to make application more structured and less error-prone, bluefire can handle that.
+See [examples](https://github.com/Gelidus/bluefire-examples)) for more information.

-- **Manipulate with real objects, not buffers** - Whether you want to send or receive, you will never have to handle bytes.
-Construct real object, framework will handle everything else.
+- **Real world compatible** - Whether you want to send or receive data, you will never have to handle bytes.
+Construct real object, bluefire will handle everything else.

-- **Injections, injections everywhere** - Why should you globalize objects, when you can access them in cool way?
+- **Object oriented** - While focusing on object orientation, everything that can be object in bluefire, object is.
+This gives users flexibility and great ability to detect errors.
+You can also simply inject any service you want.
 [Core Services page](https://github.com/Gelidus/bluefire/wiki/Core-services) will provide you with more information.

-Feel free to vote on [Bluefire Trello](https://trello.com/b/tltmSctv/bluefire) for features you want to be in the framework first!

 ## Installation [![npm version](https://badge.fury.io/js/bluefire.svg)](http://badge.fury.io/js/bluefire)[![Build Status](https://travis-ci.org/Gelidus/bluefire.svg?branch=master)](https://travis-ci.org/Gelidus/bluefire)